franke-hub/SDL/src/doc/Journal/Journal.md

 Socket.cpp/TestSock.cpp experimental results running short stress tests:
 - A 5 second test was more than enough.
 Operations/second throughput remained essentially unchanged when a 24 hour test was used.
-- In general, using ::poll rather than ::select got better throughput.
+- In general, using \::poll rather than \::select got better throughput.
 Select operations are not used in Socket.cpp.
-SocketSelect::select uses ::poll, which can handle more sockets anyway.
-(Maybe SocketSelect::select should be renamed to SocketSelect::poll.)
+SocketSelect\::select uses \::poll, which can handle more sockets anyway.
+(Maybe SocketSelect\::select should be renamed to SocketSelect\::poll.)
 - The number of stress test client threads has interesting effects, particularly in the PacketClient stress test.
   - For PacketClient, when the client and server are on the same machine an